Inzamam42/Git_project/README.md

 # Git_project
 this is git project
-in this we cover all command
+<br in this we cover all command